ibm-cloud-docs/vpc/about-contract.md

 The minimum that you need to get started with just any contract is an instance of IBM Logging from [cloud.ibm.com](https://cloud.ibm.com/login).
 There are different plans that you can choose from.
 To understand how you get the required details, that is the hostname and the ingestion key, see [Setting up logging for IBM Cloud Hyper Protect Virtual Server for {{site.data.keyword.vpc_short}} provisioning](/docs/vpc?topic=vpc-about-se#hpcr_setup_logging).

-### 2. Create the env section
+### 2. Create the end section
 {: #step2}

 Ensure that you do not miss the pipe symbol '|' if you are using a plain text contract.
-This is not required if you are planning to encrypt the section.
+It is not required if you are planning to encrypt the section.

 ```yaml
 env: |